bhisaac/5eFP/5eFP-SRD.md

 You gain proficiency with heavy armor and shields.
 At the beginning of each of your turns, if you are wearing heavy armor, you gain **bolster 1**.
 Unlike other sources of bolster, you may combine this bolster with another bolster once.

 - 3⛁: Permanently increase your bolster score granted through this feature by +1.
-You may choose this option up to three times and only once per level.
+You may choose this upgrade up to three times, but only once per level.

 ## Armor Training (Medium)

 _Prerequisite: Proficiency with light armor_

 You gain proficiency with medium armor and shields.
 Increase your maximum DEX score allowed while wearing medium armor by +1.
 Medium armor no longer imposes disadvantage on DEX checks.
+Your Defense while wearing medium armor equals 10 + DEX (maximum +3).

+- 3⛁: Your Defense while wearing medium armor equals 10 + DEX (maximum +4).

 ## Armor Training (Light)